 Dealing with stress helps to ensure the wellbeing of your employees and yourself.
 Follow these tips to effectively manage stress.

-2. Look out for the signs of stress in employees.
+2. Look out for the signs of workplace stress.
 This can include irritability, increased sick leave and reduced quality of work.

 3. Help staff prioritise their workloads, and set realistic targets.
 Make sure that no employee feels they have too much or too little responsibility.

 4. Make sure that staff take their holiday entitlement.
 See know how much holiday to give your staff.

 5. Where possible give employees more control - allow them to plan their work schedule and decide how to tackle problems.

 6. Be sympathetic when employees are suffering from personal-life stress such as an illness in the family or a bereavement.
 Offering flexible working arrangements can help.
 See time off for personal commitments and emergencies.